 Treatments for this pest are included in these services:

-Rodents in Arizona
+Learn About Rodents in Arizona

 Rodents can be some of the worst pests imaginable.
 Along with their unpleasant appearance, they carry a variety of diseases that are harmful to people, such as rat-bite fever, hantavirus, and salmonellosis.
 When they’re not endangering your health, they’re creating fire hazards by gnawing on electrical wiring or staining ceilings with their waste.
 Rodents also chew on walls and insulation, creating expensive damage throughout your home or business.

-Learn about the different types of rats and mice that most often invade homes and businesses throughout the Phoenix area and state of Arizona.
+Learn about the different types of rats and mice that most often invade homes and businesses throughout the Phoenix area and the state of Arizona.

 Types of Rodents in Arizona